FuriousGeorge19/W205-Course-Content/02-Working-with-Data/sync-slides.md

 - repos cloned:
     - `course-content`

-## How to do a PR
+## How to create a new branch, commit to that and do a PR

-- Process from gui
+- Process from commandline and giu this time

 ::: notes
-we defer cli-support for this until next week
+we have gone through the gui last week, now let's how this works from the commandline.
+Note: you can't create a PR from the cli, PRs are github specific
 :::